 Asclepias are somewhat finicky native plants.
 Minimizing the time they spend growing in a pot and transplanting them as young plants is the best approach.

 Are you excited about saving the Monarchs?
-Did you know that their population has dropped 90% over the past decade?
-You can help: learn how to create your own Monarch Waystation, a collection of milkweed plants and nectar plants for Monarch butterflies both young and old.
+You can help: learn how to create your own Monarch Waystation, with a collection of milkweed and other nectar plants for Monarch butterflies both young and old.

 Shop Milkweed Seeds

 Butterfly Weed (Asclepias tuberosa) is the famous orange milkweed species native from Canada to Florida.
 Needs fast-draining soil and full sun.
 Perennial...Learn MoreButterfly Weed Seeds Butterfly Weed Asclepias tuberosaAs low as $4.95 Sale $4.95Per PacketButterfly Weed (Asclepias tuberosa) is the famous orange milkweed species native from Canada to Florida.
 Needs fast-draining soil and full sun.
 Perennial